 - Cookie in Beetle Bailey can throw temper tantrums when people don't appreciate his cooking (which is terrible, though he thinks the opposite).
 It used to be a Running Gag that he ends up angrily sitting up on the roof.
 One time, he throws an absolute fit when Sarge says his food could use more salt, and Sarge ends up having to sit on him to be able to eat the food instead of having his destroy it in shame.

 - In The Emperor's New Groove, the Chef at Mudka's Meat Hut angrily quits his job after taking various complaints from Kuzco and Yzma and leaving all of the work up to Kronk, thinking that he wanted a "special order" too.

 - Chef Louis from Disney's The Little Mermaid is the palace chef to Prince Eric, and seems no worse than eccentric as he sings "Les Poissons" while preparing stuffed crab as an entree.
-However, once Sebastian the crab goes rogue, all of Louis' sanity goes out the window, and he embarks on a Roaring Rampage of Revenge that obliterates the palace kitchen.
+However, once Sebastian the crab does everything he can to stay alive (starting with pinching Louis' nose), all of Louis' sanity goes out the window, and he embarks on a Roaring Rampage of Revenge that obliterates the palace kitchen.